IsmailBourbie/Covid19QuestDz/README.md

 ## Features

-- Simple to use.
+- Simple to use. :yum: :ok_hand:
-- Responsive for mobile.
+- Responsive for mobile. :iphone: :computer:
-- Arabic language.
+- Arabic language. :heart: :boom:
-- Guides you (depending on your answers).
+- Guides you (depending on your answers). :heavy_exclamation_mark: :warning:
-- gives you the possibility of infection with the virus.
+- Gives you the possibility of infection with the virus. :heavy_check_mark: :page_with_curl:

-## Libraries used
+## Libraries used :file_folder:

 - jQuery v1.12.1
 - Bootstrap v3
 - Font-awesome

-## Requirements
+## Requirements :pencil:

 You'll need just a browser (Chrome, Firefox...)

-## Screenshots
+## Screenshots :camera:

 ### Home page